 Modern and contemporary transnational Chinese literature and film; ecocriticism; disability studies; war, memory, and trauma in film and literature; and the fiction and essays of Xu Dishan, Wang Wenxing (Wang Wen-hsing) and Bai Xianyong (Pai Hsien-yung, Kenneth H.Y.
 Pai).

 Research InterestsModern and contemporary Chinese literature; transnational Chinese film; Taiwan literature and film; ecocriticism; the depiction of disability in the creative arts; and war, memory, and literature.

-Teaching InterestsModern and contemporary Chinese literature (fiction, poetry and prose); transnational Chinese film; traditional fiction and drama; traditional and modern Chinese culture, and advanced Chinese language.
+Teaching InterestsModern and contemporary Chinese literature (fiction, poetry and prose); transnational Chinese film; traditional fiction and drama; traditional and modern Chinese culture, advanced Chinese language, and comparative literature.